kraenkvisuell/entriloquent/README.md

 ## How to Use

 Let's assume you have a Statamic collection called "Products" (having the handle `products`).
-Now you can create a PHP class anywhere, f.e. in your models directory:
+Now you can create a PHP class anywhere - f.e. in your models directory:

 ```php
 <?php